subair99/LLM_Zoomcamp_2024_Project/README.md

 ### Time configuration

 When inserting logs into the database, ensure the timestamps are correct.
 Otherwise, they won't be displayed accurately in Grafana.

-When you start the application, you will see the following in your logs:
+The following logs will be seen when tha application is atarted:

 ```
 Database timezone: Etc/UTC